NYCPlanning/db-zoningtaxlots/maintenance/instructions.md

 ## 2. Trigger a build
 + Once step 1 is complete, head over to the front page of the repository and navigate into the `maintenance` folder.

 ![landing](images/landingpage.png)

 + In `maintenance` you will see the following files:
     + `instructions.md`
     + `log.md`

     We're going to edit the `log.md` file to trigger the build process.

 + To edit `log.md`, click on `log.md`, and then click the pencil button, which is highlighted by the red box in the image below

 ![editlog](images/editlog.png)

 + A file editor will pop open and now you can add a new entry to the end of the build log.
 Make sure you are following the format highlighted in the screenshot and provided below.
 ![makeedits](images/makeedits.png)

-`## year/month/date -- name
+`## year/month/date -- name`
-+ some comments here
+`+ some comments here`
-+ some other comments here`
+`+ some other comments here`

 + Once you are done editing `log.md`, you are ready to commit the change to the `master` branch and trigger the build.
 To do this, scroll to the bottom of the page below the text editor to where it says "Commit changes."  **Give your commit a title and make sure that it included `[build]`** and enter an optional description.
 It is important that you include `[build]` in the commit title so that github Actions will be triggered.
 Github Actions is smart and will only trigger a build when `[build]` is mentioned in the commit title.

 Select "Commit directly to master branch" and click __commit changes__

 ![commit](images/commit.png)

 + Now head to github actions by selecting "Actions" in the main banner.

 ![action_tab](images/action_tab.png)

 + You will see that a new build of zoningtaxlots has been triggered.
-It takes zoningtaxlots about 25 minutes to build.

 ![action](images/action.png)

 + When zoningtaxlots is done building confirm that the build was successful by making sure a green check appears next to the action.
 If a red X appears reach out to a team member.

 ![symbol](images/symbol.png)

 + If the build was successful you're now ready to QAQC and then publish the data

 ***